MilesCranmer/PySR/docs/examples.md

 This imports the Julia package manager, and uses it to install `Primes.jl`.
 Now let's import `Primes.jl`:

-Now, let's import it

 ```python
 jl.eval("import Primes")
 ```

-Now, let's define a custom operator.
-We can then pass this to PySR later on.
+Now, we define a custom operator:

 ```python
 jl.eval("""